Cottage bathrooms are beautiful spaces that combine practicality with timeless style and country charm.

 The roll-top bath is an iconic piece that will add authentic appeal to a cottage bathroom.
 With its sweeping curves and ornate feet, this bath is a classic luxury fitting.
 We love the soft sage shade of this understated slipper bath.

 Choosing a bath that stands on feet, rather than the floor, helps to make the room feel larger, as it keeps your beautiful flooring on show, rather than boxing it off.
-This is ideal for cottage bathrooms, which are often on the smaller size.
+This is ideal for cottage bathrooms, which are often smaller in size.

-If you face the challenge of undulating floors, then look for a roll-top bath with adjustable feet which are essential for levelling your bath.
+If you face the challenge of undulating floors, then look for a roll-top bath with adjustable feet which are essential for leveling your bath.